hashicorp-services/tfm/README.md

 HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.

 > **Warning**
-> This CLI is in beta release and currently does not have official support!
+> This CLI does not have official support, but the code owners will work with partners and interested parties to provide assitance when possible.
-> TFM is currently being developed and tested by interested parties.
 > Check out our [case studies](https://hashicorp-services.github.io/tfm/migration/case-studies/).